federicadivincenzo-gt/federicadivincenzo-gt/README.md

 ---

 ### 🎉 Welcome to My Brand New GitHub!
-This is the beginning of my GitHub journey 🚀
+This is the new beginning of my GitHub journey 🚀
 Here I’ll be sharing:
 - 💻 Frontend projects (React, Next.js, Vue, Nuxt)
 - 🌍 Accessibility-focused experiments